 - Scale your IT infrastructure without growing IT staff by tracking usage of computing resources and automating service delivery.
 SUSE OpenStack Cloud improves server utilization and allows enterprises to scale their infrastructure without adding staff.
 The SUSE OpenStack Cloud Administration Server includes an installation framework that simplifies deployment and ongoing administration of an OpenStack physical cloud infrastructure.
 Automating deployment and management tasks improves IT staff productivity, while providing enterprises with maximum flexibility to configure their clouds to meet specific needs.

 - Expand the enterprise capabilities of your IT infrastructure, while maintaining previous investments by offering support for a broad choice of third-party solutions.
-Built for private clouds with mixed hypervisor environments, SUSE OpenStack Cloud supports KVM, Xen, Microsoft Hyper-V, VMWare vSphere through integration with VMware vCenter and z/VM for IBM z Systems environments.
+Built for private clouds with mixed hypervisor environments, SUSE OpenStack Cloud supports KVM, Xen, VMware vSphere through integration with VMware vCenter and z/VM for IBM z Systems environments.
 SUSE also supports many networking, storage and management solutions, so organizations can construct an enterprise-ready private cloud that meets your IT and business requirements.